On global identification in structural vector autoregressions: An illustrative example

-To understand why the ``if'' statement of Theorem 7 of RWZ breaks down and how it can be modified, it is useful to determine analytically the special feature of the identifying restrictions specified in (\ref{eq:ExRestr}).
+However, to understand why in this particular case the ``if'' statement of Theorem 7 of RWZ breaks down and how it can be modified, it is useful to determine analytically the special feature of the identifying restrictions specified in Eq. (\ref{eq:ExRestr}).

 We begin with the inversion of the $A_0$ matrix; the determinant of $A_0$ is

 and the adjunct matrix is

 The inverse is $A_0^{-1}=|A_0|^{-1}\,\text{Adj}(A_0)$.
 Substituting the two zero restrictions on $A_0$, $a_{21}=0$ and $a_{31}=0$, into $A_0^{-1\prime}$ leads to